hmate9/deadunlock/README.md

 towers or souls—hold the right mouse button instead and make sure to remap the alternate fire key in Deadlock's settings so it doesn't conflict.

+#### Headshot targeting

+The aimbot can aim for either the head or center mass of targets based on the `headshot_probability` setting (default 25%).
+To make targeting behavior more consistent and human-like, the aimbot caches its headshot decision for 0.4 seconds at a time.
+This means that once the aimbot decides whether to aim for the head or body, it will maintain that targeting preference for the next 0.4 seconds before making a new random decision.
+This prevents rapid switching between head and body targeting that could appear unnatural.

 #### Hero ability lock

 When playing **Grey Talon** or **Yamato**, pressing **Q** (ability 1) keeps the